petsc/petsc/doc/miscellaneous/codemanagement.rst

 precision number, which can cause crashes or other mysterious problems.
 Make sure to declare all variables (do not use the implicit feature of Fortran).
-In fact, we **highly** recommend using the **implicit none** option at the begining of each Fortran subroutine you write.
+In fact, we **highly** recommend using the **implicit none** option at the beginning of each Fortran subroutine you write.